RxTelegram/RxTelegram.Bot/TelegramInterface/Readme.md

 * InlineQueryResultVideo
 * InlineQueryResultVoice

-### Telegram Passport
-Only the base Error type is implemented as an abstract class.
-For further Details see [PassportElementError](https://core.telegram.org/bots/api#passportelementerror).
-* PassportElementErrorDataField
-* PassportElementErrorFrontSide
-* PassportElementErrorReverseSide
-* PassportElementErrorSelfie
-* PassportElementErrorFile
-* PassportElementErrorFiles
-* PassportElementErrorTranslationFile
-* PassportElementErrorTranslationFiles
-* PassportElementErrorUnspecified

 ## Todos
 * Create Enums for all string fields in the api types that can only contain a specified number of values, so we can map them easily.